 We will consider a prophetic challenge to how things are done by exploring practices (both individual and communal) that might lead to greater shalom for all.

 Rev. Dr. Margaret Aymer, is The First Presbyterian Church, Shreveport, D. Thomason Professor of New Testament Studies at Austin Theological Seminary.
 Dr. Aymer is author of numerous books, including the Horizons Bible Study Confessing the Beatitudes, which won the Award of Excellence by the Associated Church Press.

-The conference runs Wednesday, January 24, and Thursday, January 25, from 9 a.m. to 3 p.m. each day (beginning in the gym), with breakout sessions from 10:45 to 12:00 p.m.
-A more detailed schedule will be available at the welcome table.
+The conference runs Wednesday, January 24, and Thursday, January 25, from 9 a.m. to 3 p.m. each day (beginning in the gym), with breakout sessions from 10:45 to 12 p.m.
+Please click here for a full schedule of events.
+Detailed schedules will be available at the welcome table.

 The entire event is free (with the exception of the play on Wednesday), and members of the public are welcome to attend.
 There is no need to register—simply show up and we will be happy to have you!

 We are thrilled to host a performance of one of the Edmonton Fringe Festival’s hottest tickets—Freud’s Last Session by Mark St. Germain.
 C.S.
 Lewis makes a passionate defense of his faith to psychoanalyst and atheist Sigmund Freud on the day Britain declared war on the Nazis.
 This 75-minute comedy/drama, directed by King’s professor Daniel van Heyst, and featuring Michael Peng and Concordia professor Randy Ritz, will take place at 7:30 p.m. on Wednesday January 24 in room N102 at The King’s University.